vibansal/HapCUT2/reproduce_hapcut2_paper/run_hapcut2_fosmid/README.md

 ./run_hapcut2_fosmid_data.sh
 ```

-The HapCUT2 haplotypes with be in ```data/hapcut2_haplotypes``` and the error rates compared to 1000G trio haplotypes will be printed to console.
+The HapCUT2 haplotypes will be in ```data/hapcut2_haplotypes``` and the error rates compared to 1000G trio haplotypes will be printed to console.

 References: